gurubaladhinesh/resource-allocator/README.md

 ## Solution
-1. Calculates the 'cost per hour per CPU' for each of the server-type in each region using both inputs.
+1. Calculate the 'cost per hour per CPU' for each of the server-type in each region using both inputs.
 2. Sort the input regionCostPerHourJson json for each region based on the calculated value.
 3. Allocated resources in each region based on the sorted json